Shajoon Kariyal: Life

 He debuted as a director with Rajaputhran (1996), starring Suresh Gopi, Shobhana and Vikram.
 He has directed many films, including Thachiledathu Chundan (1999) and Vadakkumnadhan (2006).
 After Vadakkumnadhan, he planned two films, Raman Police and Talkies, but both the projects did not work out.
 In 2012, he directed Chettayees which he also co-produced, as one of the five partners of the newly launched production house Thakkaali Films.
 In 2015 he directed the film Sir C. P..
 His latest movie is Mrudhu Bhave Dhruda Kruthye.
-National award winning singer Nanjiyamma released the first look poster of the movie which is set to release in 2023.
+National award-winning singer Nanjiyamma released the first look poster of the movie.
+The movie Mrudhu Bhave Dhruda Kruthye released in theaters on 02 February 2024.